 Who is this program designed for?

-The Graduate Certificate in Client Assessment and Case Management is designed for experienced practitioners in the health and community service sectors who provide specialist services to clients with complex and diverse needs.
+The Graduate Certificate in Client Assessment and Case Management is designed for people with experience working with family violence and experienced practitioners in the health and community service sectors.
 The course is tailored for people who currently work in, or wish to work in, men’s behaviour change (MBC) programs.
 In the course, you will develop specialist knowledge and skills for co-facilitating MBC groups and working with men who use family violence.

 What does the course consist of?